 Two Roots Brewing Co.

 Two Roots Brewing exclusively releases non-alcoholic beer.
-But, the San Diego brewery has also experimented with THC beverages for those looking for a cannabis-infused alternative.
-Either way, all of Two Roots’ products are alcohol-free.
+But the San Diego brewery has also experimented with THC beverages for those looking for a cannabis-infused alternative.
+Either way, all of its products are alcohol-free.
 Strong branding and national availability makes Two Roots a great choice for Dry January.

 Whether you’re looking to whip up some mocktails or need a flavorful non-alcoholic replacement for your favorite spirit, there are plenty of quality options.
 The non-alcoholic spirit category has blossomed over the past few years, particularly with botanical-forward spirits.
 Try any of these in a virgin drink or sip them on their own neat or over ice.

 Seedlip is among the most popular non-alcoholic beverages period.
 A blend of beautiful branding along with smart marketing has singled out Seedlip as a top contender for Dry January challenges.
-It also helps that they make a damn fine product.
-The brand has a selection of recommended cocktails to try with their products so you can enjoy flavorful and high-quality mocktails at home.
+It also helps that the company makes a damn fine product.
+The brand has a selection of recommended cocktails to try with its bottles so you can enjoy flavorful and high-quality mocktails at home.

 Ghia has also picked up quite a bit of buzz for its branding and packaging.
 The unique bottle shape and fun marketing has earned it a spot on many home bar carts.
-Ghia’s focus is in remixing the classic Aperitif in a non-alcoholic beverage.
-All-natural ingredients and no booze, Ghia is the real deal reminding us of the Italian aperitivi we know and love.
+Ghia’s focus is in remixing the classic aperitif in a non-alcoholic beverage.
+All-natural ingredients and no booze, Ghia is the real deal.
 Plus, Ghia has a list of delicious mocktails to test out your new alcohol-free beverage.

-Rounding out our selection of non-alcoholic spirits is Kin.
 Instagram-friendly graphics and branding have made Kin a popular alcohol-free option.
 Kin offers cans and bottles of non-alcoholic spirits derived from natural herbs and roots.
-Kin’s spirits can have a medicinal quality but we find that’s common with most botanical-based beverages.
-Try one of their Dry January kits for a complete experience in the world of non-alcoholic drinks.
+Kin’s spirits can have a medicinal quality that’s common with most botanical-based beverages.

 While hard kombucha has proliferated recently, a standard can of kombucha is considered non-alcoholic despite trace amounts of alcohol.
-Bottles and cans of kombucha now line the shelves of grocery stores but we’ve found many fantastic craft and local producers offering refined takes on the tea-based beverage.
+Bottles and cans of kombucha now line the shelves of grocery stores, but there are also many fantastic craft and local producers offering refined takes on the tea-based beverage.

-Yesfolk, based in Troy, NY, is one of the best kombucha breweries we’ve ever come across.
+Yesfolk, based in Troy, New York, is one of the best kombucha breweries.
 The family team behind the brand takes a passionate and thoughtful approach to kombucha.
 And, they’ve branched out into vinegar, tonics, and ginger beer.
 You’ll find Yesfolk in select locations throughout the Northeast.
-The team has taken a break for the holidays but you should be able to place orders directly from Yesfolk shortly.

-Baltimore, MD-based HEX Ferments is another beloved kombucha brewery offering fermented veggies, kombuchas, and make-your-own kombucha kits.
-Sadly the brewery doesn’t offer nationwide shipping on its kombucha bottles but you can pick up bottles in the Baltimore/DC area.
+Baltimore-based HEX Ferments is another beloved kombucha brewery offering fermented veggies, kombuchas, and make-your-own kombucha kits sold in the Baltimore/DC area.

 If you’ve strolled through Whole Foods you’ve likely noticed this uber-popular kombucha brand.
-Health-Ade’s kombuchas come in a variety of unique flavors and they’ve even experimented with a line of fun and delicious sodas.
+Health-Ade’s kombuchas come in a variety of flavors and it has even experimented with a line of fun and delicious sodas.
 Find bottles at your local grocery store or order directly from the company for direct-to-door shipping.

 The world of better-for-you juices and sodas has seen a significant rise in popularity.
 Instagram has become the prime destination for unique and buzzworthy sodas and seltzers.
 Thanks to a wide variety of exciting flavors, these are great options for your Dry January non-alcoholic experimentations.